Resource-efficient quantum correlation measurements via multicopy neural network methods: Methods

-\textbf{Input Layer}: Input data are five--dimensional vectors, constructed from experimental measurements for specific quantum states and projections.
-Each input node represents a particular configuration of the data obtained from singlet projection measurements.

-\textbf{Hidden Layers}: We used five hidden layers, each with nine neurons, activated by \texttt{ReLU} functions.
-This is a high-performing architecture that does not require a large number of hyperparameter searches to detect nonlinear relations in the data.

-\textbf{Output Layer}: The layer outputs two terms of the negativity ($N$) and the Bell nonlocality measure ($B$).
-The neurons in that layer use a linear activation function to output predictions that are continuous over the entire range of possible quantum correlations.
-During the hyperparameter optimization process, we explore the following parameter space:
+We designed a neural network with the following architecture based on the SHAP analysis.
+The \textbf{Input Layer} consists of five-dimensional vectors constructed from experimental measurements for specific quantum states and projections, where each input node represents a particular configuration of the data obtained from singlet projection measurements.
+For the \textbf{Hidden Layers}, we used five hidden layers, each with nine neurons, activated by \texttt{ReLU} functions—a high-performing architecture that efficiently detects nonlinear relations in the data without requiring extensive hyperparameter optimization.
+The \textbf{Output Layer} produces two values: negativity ($N$) and Bell nonlocality measure ($B$), using a linear activation function to output predictions that are continuous along the entire range of possible quantum correlations.
+In the hyperparameter optimization process, we explored the following parameter space: